brc20pm/documentation/docs/monetization.md

 ### On Mainnet

 **deploy**
-- 10000 Satoshis will be charged as a fee, regardless of the size of the bytecode to be deployed
+- 10000 address(0)s will be charged as a fee, regardless of the size of the bytecode to be deployed

 **send**
-- 1000 Satoshis will be charged as a fee, regardless of the size of the bytecode to be executed
+- 1000 address(0)s will be charged as a fee, regardless of the size of the bytecode to be executed

 ### On Testnet

-- There is no charge for now, but previous data may be discarded and searches will start from a new area soon.
+**deploy**
+- 1000 address(0)s will be charged as a fee, regardless of the size of the bytecode to be deployed

+**send**
+- 1000 address(0)s will be charged as a fee, regardless of the size of the bytecode to be executed

-## target address
+## Target address
 Your relay transaction needs to be sent to the following addresses, they need to be at an index of 0 and pay the above transaction fee

 :::caution
 - **MainNet: 3LAoUiU2X2cKRURL3hTHMufHM15Xrk2K9s**
 - **TestNet: 2N4vkrW97TmqdtdkHvMpfuRMqJF17CSvbFC**
 :::

+## Anchor Token Conversion

+#### When the transaction operation code is Send, 50% of the transaction fee of 1000 Satoshis you paid and the excess will be automatically converted into the anchor token **ORDS** after 6-12 blocks are confirmed (1 ORDS = 1 Satoshis)